Reduce Exposure To Toxicity

 Blue light is necessary to keep us awake and signal daytime to the brain.
 However, when blue light is present without sufficient red light, it becomes damaging to the body and brain.

 Blue light is everywhere!
-Our modern light bulbs have removed nearly all the red and infrared — leaving powerful blue frequencies to save energy costs.
+Modern light bulbs have removed nearly all the red and infrared — leaving powerful blue frequencies to save energy costs.

-This unbalanced blue light is extremely damaging to skin and eyes and disrupts hormone balance (such as dopamine, cortisol and adrenaline) throughout the body.
-Blue light’s worst effect is that it interferes with sleep in the evening — an effect that strongly links to cancer.
+Perhaps blue light’s worst effect is its interference with sleep in the evening — an effect that strongly links to cancer.

-By contrast, red and infrared frequencies are restorative for hormones, digestion, thyroid, and sleep — yet, these frequencies are almost entriely absent in modern society.
+By contrast, red and infrared frequencies are restorative for hormones, digestion, thyroid, and sleep — yet, these frequencies are almost entirely absent in modern society.